Skip to content

 As a friendly reminder, the Financial Aid Office at Goldey-Beacom College would like to remind you of our office’s professional judgment tool when reviewing your financial aid package.
 The Free Application for Federal Student Aid (FAFSA) determines eligibility for financial aid using financial information from two years before estimating a household’s current circumstances.
 Due to the pandemic’s disruption to the economy, the Financial Aid Office at Goldey-Beacom is mindful that your household may have experienced changes in come or other finances that no longer reflect the information submitted on your FAFSA form.

-When some unique situations or circumstances impact your federal student aid eligibility, federal regulations give a financial aid administrator discretion or professional judgment on a case-by-case basis and with adequate documentation to make adjustments to the data elements on the Free Application for Federal Student Aid (FAFSA) form that impacts your Expected Family Contribution (EFC) to gain a more accurate assessment of your family’s ability to contribute to your cost of education.
+When some unique situations or circumstances impact your federal student aid eligibility, federal regulations give a financial aid administrator discretion or professional judgment on a case-by-case basis and with adequate documentation to make adjustments to the data elements on the Free Application for Federal Student Aid (FAFSA) form that impacts your Student Aid Index (SAI) to gain a more accurate assessment of your family’s ability to contribute to your cost of education.

 Still, trying to figure out what your next steps are?
 The Financial Aid Office understands the federal aid process can be nerve-wracking; that said, do not hesitate to reach out to us to discuss your next steps.
 We aim to help you in any way we can to make your education as affordable as possible.
 You can reach us by emailing [email protected] or by calling 302-225-6264.